Once upon a time, in a kingdom renowned for great works of art,

 The king winces in disappointment.
 ‘The Star Diamond?’

 The fabled jewel is known to everyone, but no one pays any mind to it,

-for it is a myth, a legend, just a story with no facts behind it.
+for it is a myth, a legend, just a story about a gem that fell into a pit.

 This quest, the king considers, won’t prove his son’s bravery in the least.